 - Take the Occupational Competency Assessment (OCA)

 Based on educational background and professional experience, eligible candidates select one of several Temple CTE Teacher Certification programs.
-Many students complete CTE Teacher Certification requirements and apply for an Intern Teaching Certificate.
+Once a student completes certain requirements while holding a CTE Emergency Certification, they are eligible for an Intern Teaching Certificate.
 This enables a Temple student to teach while completing additional college-level coursework required for the Instructional Level I and Instructional Level II certificates.